UmarMohamedUsman/AzureLearning/Introduction/README.md

 Lesson 2: RBAC

-# Module V (Lightweight Architectural Assessment )
+# Module V (Lightweight Architectural Assessment)

-# Module VI (Azure Site Recovery )
+# Module VI (Azure Site Recovery - ASR)

 Lesson 1 : Prep your Subscription for ASR

+Lesson 2 : Replicate physical machines to Azure with Azure Site Recovery using the Azure portal

-Lesson 2 : Replicate Hyper-V virtual machines in VMM clouds to Azure (ARM)
+Lesson 3 : Replicate Hyper-V virtual machines (without VMM) to Azure using Azure Site Recovery with the Azure portal

-Lesson 3 :Replicate VMware virtual machines and physical machines to Azure (ARM)
+Lesson 4 : Replicate VMware virtual machines and physical machines to Azure with Azure Site Recovery using the Azure portal

-APPENDXIX
+#### * Other Scenarios

+Lesson 5 : Replicate Hyper-V virtual machines in VMM clouds to Azure using Azure Site Recovery with the Azure portal

+APPENDIX